pokhrelgopal/file-storage-api-for-nextjs-built-with-flask/readme.md

 ## Overview

-This project provides a template for creating a full-stack Next.js application with Docker.
+This project serves as a storage for files and folders, while building a fullstack NextJS application.
 It includes instructions for setting up the project environment and resolving initial database creation issues.

 ## Requirements